Hoosac Tunnel: Operations

 The first train ran over the full BHT&W to Mechanicville on December 6, 1879, and revenue service began December 20, with general offices at North Adams.
 In 1881, the BHT&W was being planned as part of a larger system west to Oswego and Buffalo.
 The line was not built, but the BHT&W opened an extension west to Rotterdam Junction on the New York, West Shore and Buffalo Railway.
 The New York Central and Hudson River Railroad took over the NYWS&B in 1885, and in 1887 the Fitchburg Railroad bought both the T&B and the BHT&W, as well at the Troy and Greenfield Railroad, including the tunnel, ending the rivalry.

 In 1910, the tunnel was electrified with the goal of reducing smoke and increasing the speed of traffic.
 Three years later, traffic within the tunnel was so heavy, at 70,000 cars a month, that the power plant in Adams, with its 6000 kW generator, could not keep up.
 Power was then drawn from a nearby dam 3 mi north of the eastern entrance.
 In 1926, 3000 ft of the western end of the tunnel were deepened by 1.5 ft.

 Electrification ended in the tunnel in 1946 with the advent of diesel locomotives, and a fan was installed in the Central Shaft to remove Diesel exhaust fumes.
 Today, the Central Shaft system remains in place; however, ventilation relies on a single fan operating on low power due to the low number of trains on the line.

-The last regularly-scheduled Boston and Maine Railroad passenger train, the Minute Man, passed through the tunnel in 1958.
+The last regularly scheduled Boston and Maine Railroad passenger train, the Minute Man, passed through the tunnel in 1958.

 In 2009, ownership of the tunnel was transferred to Pan Am Southern, a 50-50 joint venture of Pan Am Railways and Norfolk Southern Railway.
 Freight trains through the tunnel are operated by Springfield Terminal Railway, the train-operating subsidiary of Pan Am Railways.

-The route is currently used to transport freight but has seen passenger excursion trains on rare occasions.
+The route is used for freight now, and has seen passenger excursion trains on rare occasions.
 It was converted to a single track in 1957.
 Clearances were increased in 1997 and 2007, the former by lowering the track, the latter by grinding 15 inches (38 cm) off the roof, allowing trailer on flat car (TOFC) and tri-level automobile carriers to pass.
-In March 2012, the Federal Railroad Administration awarded a $2 million grant to the Massachusetts Department of Transportation for preliminary engineering on further increasing clearance in the tunnel to allow double stack container trains to use the tunnel.
-As of 2019, MassDOT, with FRA support, has surveyed the 155 mi Patriot Corridor, including the Hoosac Tunnel, and identified 19 improvement projects needed to achieve double-stack clearance.
-MassDOT is preparing needed environmental reviews.
+In March 2012, the Federal Railroad Administration granted $2 million to the Massachusetts Department of Transportation for preliminary engineering to increase clearance in the tunnel for double stack container trains.
+In 2019, MassDOT, with FRA support, had surveyed the 155 mi Patriot Corridor, including the Hoosac Tunnel, and identified 19 improvement projects needed for double-stack clearance; MassDOT was preparing needed environmental reviews.

-As of 2023, approximately five freight trains per day operate through the tunnel.